10 – If Not For You (New Morning)

-The remaining albums defined an artist escaping various labels from the 1960’s that had left the songwriter uncomfortable at times, to put it mildly.
-When looking back at Bob Dylan’s nineteen seventies period, one will easily find that Bob Dylan released two brilliant albums in the middle of the decade while one being defined by many critics and fans as a true masterpiece.
-(Blood on the Tracks) Author Bruce Schulman wrote a book on the nineteen seventies that was defined by the Washington Post as the “standard text of the times.”
+The remaining albums defined an artist escaping various labels from the 1960s that had left the songwriter uncomfortable at times, to put it mildly.
+When looking back at Bob Dylan’s nineteen seventies period, one will easily find that Bob Dylan released two brilliant albums in the middle of the decade while one was defined by many critics and fans as a true masterpiece.
+(Blood on the Tracks) Author Bruce Schulman wrote a book in the nineteen seventies that was defined by the Washington Post as the “standard text of the times.”

 Regardless of interpretation, Bob Dylan’s nineteen seventies output continued to define Dylan as the most influential single artist of his generation.